Self-Awareness

 Reflect on the present:

-• Focus on “now”, dropping out everything about “then” or “could” and “will”.
+• Focus on “now”, dropping out everything about “then”, “could be”, and “will be”.

-• Learn to say to yourself “I have a feeling of ___.” instead of “I am ___.”
+• Learn to say to yourself, “I have a feeling of _____,” instead of “I am _____.”

 • Become willing to experience your feelings without judging them.